3xcess/CS426_Final_Project_YUME/README.md

 * [Asset Source](https://github.com/3xcess/CS426_Final_Project_YUME/issues) *Disclaimer: All assets from the Unity Asset Store unless explicitly stated otherwise*
 * Demo links: [A5 - Prototype](https://drive.google.com/file/d/1G2fVeOl_RhjjZwZXZWWt6ypcQ0Tr1-ds/view?usp=sharing) || [A6 - Mechanim](https://drive.google.com/file/d/1UvRbP1LN4cGhyywO9277SMsX0y2rRVLi/view?usp=drive_link)

+## Dev Notes from the Team:
+* As of A7 update, the output folder had large files that couldn't be uploaded to github.
+As a result, to run the game please extract the zipped files in the YUME_Data folder before launching the game.
+Thank you!

+***

 ## A6 Update

 ### Minimum Requirements